arnab132/Bellman-Ford-Algorithm-Python/README.md

 Dijkstra doesn’t work for Graphs with negative weight edges, Bellman-Ford works for such graphs.
 Bellman-Ford is also simpler than Dijkstra and suites well for distributed systems.
 But time complexity of Bellman-Ford is O(VE), which is more than Dijkstra.

 Algorithm:
-Following are the detailed steps.
+Following are the detailed Steps.

 Input: Graph and a source vertex src
 Output: Shortest distance to all vertices from src.
 If there is a negative weight cycle, then shortest distances are not calculated, negative weight cycle is reported.